All of us needs insurance as a way to protect ourselves from unexpected emergency situations.

 To help you better understand insurance products, here are the common plans that are offered in the market today.
 When reading, please bear in mind that coverage and description vary with products and with companies offering them.
-Get in touch with an advisor for more details.

 I have only included the basic plans, which are stand-alone products.
 I will cover riders (which are called supplementary contracts) in a separate post.

 |Life insurance||Death||Provides your beneficiaries a lump-sum amount of money when you die too soon.|

 |Health-care/HMO||Sickness||Pays for medical care needs like hospitalization, in-patient medicine, check-ups and annual physical exams.|

 |Health insurance||Major illnesses||Gives benefits when you suffer major illnesses.
 It pays a lump-sum amount for any qualified sickness and can be used to pay reimburse medical expenses, which makes it different from a health-care plan.|

 |Accident insurance||Accident||Offers lump-sum amount of money for injuries or death resulting from accident, disablement, major burns or crime|

 |Income protection||Terminal illness or death||Pays you or your beneficiaries a fixed amount for each month for a specific period of time—such as 5 years—when you die too soon or diagnosed with a terminal illness.|